EricMFink/ProfessionalResponsibility/_outlines/Conflicts.md

 ##### Examples

-1. Lawyer represents A in a pending automobile accident lawsuit against X. B has made an offer to buy A’s house.
+1. Lawyer represents A in a pending automobile accident lawsuit against X. B has made an offer to buy A's house.
 B asks Lawyer to represent B in the closing.

    - Lawyer may NOT represent B in the closing, unless both clients consent in writing and neither client will be adversely affected (which may well be true if both give informed consent).